cgamamx/llm-workshop/README.md

 # Unlocking the Power of LLMs for Customizable Problem-Solving

-By the end of this workshop, participants will gain hands-on experience in harnessing the power of Large Language Models (LLMs) using Llama and Langchain to create customizable applications that can solve real-world problems.
-Through interactive demonstrations, participants will learn how to leverage LLAMA's capabilities to build innovative applications.
+This workshop covers the use of LLM agents ( using Llama ) and how to integrate them into different real life applications.
+Participants will get hands-on experience with Llama by learning how to extend a basic agent to connect to a database for data retrieval & how to chain GenAI models together to generate animations.
+The workshop will also cover security and privacy considerations when working with LLM agents.

 ### Prior knowledge:
 * **Intermediate Python**: You need to know how to setup a virtual environment, install the required packages, and jupyter-lab.